Kaleidophon/deep-significance/README_RAW.md

 Dror, Rotem, Shlomov, Segev, and Reichart, Roi.
 "Deep dominance-how to properly compare deep neural models."
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 2019.

 Efron, Bradley, and Robert J. Tibshirani.
 "An introduction to the bootstrap."
 CRC press, 1994.

-Fisher, Ronald Aylmer.
-"Statistical methods for research workers."
-Breakthroughs in statistics.
-Springer, New York, NY, 1992.
-66-70.

 Henderson, Peter, et al. "Deep reinforcement learning that matters."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 32.
 No. 1.
 2018.